Meet The Team

 Alex Cumming

-Executive Director of Operations
+Executive Director of Delivery and Service Development

-For the last 20 years, Alex has worked in the statutory and charity sector covering portfolios of youth services, community safety, youth justice, education and mental health.
+For the last 20 years, Alex has worked in the statutory and charity sector covering portfolios of youth services, community safety, youth justice, education and mental health

 Jason Bryce